cilfonegabriel/guitarla-nextjs/README.md

 # 📖 About the Project <a name="about-project"></a>

 **Online Guitar Store** This web application is an online store for purchasing guitars.
-It's built using Remix on the front-end and Strapi on the back-end.
+It's built using Next Js on the front-end and Strapi on the back-end.
 The project focuses on providing a seamless user experience with dynamic routes, a shopping cart system, a blog, and efficient media handling with Cloudinary.
 Additionally, it utilizes a PostgreSQL database for robust product management.

 🎸 This app was created as part of the course "React - The Complete Guide: Hooks Context Redux MERN +15 Apps"!